BBlackwo/angular-router-angular-js-ui-router-hybrid/guide/README.md

 Each part has an accociated commit in this repo.
 See [repo commits](https://github.com/BBlackwo/angular-router-angular-js-ui-router-hybrid/commits/master).

+A note on naming: as per the [Branding Guidelines for Angular and AngularJS](https://blog.angularjs.org/2017/01/branding-guidelines-for-angular-and.html) when referring to Angular 1.x we say "AngularJs" and Angular 2+ is referred to as Angular.

 ## [Background](./background.md)

 ## [Part 1: Set Up Angular and AngularJs Hybrid App](./part-1.md)